 3. Embryo donation cycles do not involve a home study.

-Interestingly, studies show that the demographics of embryo donors are typically more favorable than the demographics of biological parents of an adopted child.
+Interestingly, studies show that the demographics of embryo donors are typically more favorable than the demographics of the biological parents of an adopted child.
 For instance, the prevalence of Fetal Alcohol Syndrome is significantly higher among adoptees and foster children.
 Essentially, embryo donation and embryo adoption both offer a less expensive and quicker alternative to traditional adoption.
 In addition to the opportunity to experience pregnancy and childbirth, using donor embryos also allows you to seek genetic testing on the embryo(s), possibly including the opportunity for gender selection.

 One of the most important parts of the IVF process is researching all options to make an informed decision on which treatment program is best for you.
 Since our establishment in 2012, we have helped many families who were initially seeking an embryo adoption agency.